Aamon

-Aamon (also known as Amon), in demonology, is a Grand Marquis of Hell who governs 40 infernal legions, and the 7th spirit of the Goetia.
+Aamon (also known as Amon), in demonology, is a Grand Marquis of Hell who governs 40 infernal legions, and the 7th spirit of the Ars Goetia.
 He is the demon of life and reproduction.

 Description

-The names Aamon and Amon come from the Libyan berber god Amun of Siwa Oasis or from the Punic god Baal Hammon of Carthage.
+The names Aamon and Amon come from the Libyan god Amun of Siwa Oasis or from the Punic god Baal Hammon of Carthage.

 Amon, or Aamon, great and powerful marquis of the infernal empire.
 He has the face of a wolf, with a snake's tail; he vomits flame; when he takes human form, he has only the body of man; his head resembles that of an owl and his beak shows very reckless canine teeth.
 He is the most solid of the princes of demons.
 He knows the past and the future, and reconciles, when he wants, the friends scrambled.
 He commanded forty legions.

 The Egyptians saw Amon or Amoun, their supreme God; they represented him with blue skin, in a fairly human form.
 He commands 40 legions of demons and carries the title of Prince.
 He reconciles friends and foes and procures love for those seeking it.